Morsmalleo/AhMyth/README.md

     anymore unwanted errors or problems until further notice.

-    You can still setup AhMyth with the source code the same way you would do it if you git cloned it, just Download the Source Code from the releases section, then follow the steps below in the INSTALLATION section.
+    You can still setup AhMyth with the source code the same way you would do it if you git cloned it, just Download the Source Code from the releases page, then follow the steps below in the INSTALLATION section.
 <br /><br />
 ### Windows Development Ceased